 Heirloom: rose and green gold filled Rainbow cap

-In 1957, Parker retired the Heirloom model in favor of the Legacy, whose Rainbow cap was made of nickel and silver.
+In 1957, Parker added the the Legacy model, whose Rainbow cap was made of nickel and silver.
 Shown here are the Heirloom (near right) and Legacy (far right) caps.
 The nickel component of the Legacy’s cap is in very thin layers that are somewhat pitted and blackened; with a chrome-plated clip instead of gold, the monochromatic “pinstripe” color scheme — especially on a gray pen as shown here — is remarkably dignified and elegant, a distinct contrast to the chromatic brilliance of the Heirloom that it replaced.

 Actus I (Scaena 2)

 Between 1956 and 1962, additional models emerged with various cap styles of Lustraloy, polished stainless steel with and without gold-filled trim, and entirely gold filled: